 Course Description: Throughout history and in the varied societies of the world, sacred journeys within the world’s great spiritual traditions have been at the foundation at providing spiritual and cultural significance and meaning to life, and of creating community.
 Sacred journeys go to the heart of what it means to be "human."
-During this semester we will consider the sacred journeys embedded in Indigenous (Coeur d'Alene and Crow Indian), Hindu, Buddhist, and Toaist communities.
+During this semester we will consider the sacred journeys embedded in Indigenous (Coeur d'Alene and Crow Indian), Hindu, and Mulsim communities.

 Sacred journeys are of many different types and serve a variety of essential roles.
 In this course we will consider two distinct, though interrelated, forms of sacred journeys.
 There are sacred journeys that are of a personal nature.
 These journeys include various "rites of passage," such as spiritual quests, initiations into religious orders or statuses, states of illness and healing, and the final rite of passage, death.
 Sacred journeys can also be of a collective nature.
 These include groups of people journeying to sacred places, which can be either spatially or temporally oriented.
 Spatial journeys are illustrated in "pilgrimages" involving travel to a "sacred place," such as to Benares or to the Medicine Wheel in the Bighorn Mountains.
 Temporal journeys are illustrated in the act of storytelling and in certain communal rituals, often referred to as "world renewal ceremonies," in which time is suspended and participants return to "the perennial time of the creation."